mgczarnievicz/www-xmas-2022/material/css.md

 ---
 title: "CSS"
 date: "December 2022"
-excerpt: "What is CSS, and his syntax"
+excerpt: "What is CSS, and its syntax"
 cover_images: "/img/material/css.png"
 ---